 The Nominating and Corporate Governance Committee's policy is to consider candidates recommended by stockholders.
 The stockholder must submit a resume of the candidate and an explanation of the reasons why such stockholder believes the candidate is qualified for service on the Board and how the candidate satisfies the Board criteria noted above.
 The stockholder must also provide such other information about the candidate as would be required by the rules of the U.S. Securities and Exchange Commission (the "SEC") to be included in a proxy statement.
-In addition, the stockholder must include the consent of the candidate to serve as a director if elected and describe any arrangements or undertakings between the stockholder and the candidate regarding the nomination.
+In addition, the stockholder must include the consent of the candidate regarding the nomination.
 The stockholder must submit proof of ownership of the Company's shares of stock.
-See "Stockholder Proposals for 2018 Annual Meeting" in this Proxy Statement.
+See "Stockholder Proposals for 2017 Annual Meeting" in this Proxy Statement.
 All communications are to be directed to the Chairman of the Nominating and Corporate Governance Committee, c/o the Corporate Secretary, NetREIT, Inc. 1282 Pacific Oaks Place, Escondido, California, 92029.
 Properly submitted stockholder recommendations will be evaluated by the Nominating and Corporate Governance Committee using the same criteria used to evaluate other director candidates.